Adobe-Marketing-Cloud/aep-sdks-documentation/release-notes/README.md

 The `Adobe Experience Platform Mobile SDK - Edge Bridge` extension is now available for iOS!

-With this release, the extension enables a drop-in solution for converting Adobe Analytics track events into Edge Network events.
-The configured Data Collection datastream for the mobile application can define a mapping of the track event's `contextdata` to an XDM schema using [Data Prep for Data Collection](https://experienceleague.adobe.com/docs/platform-learn/data-collection/edge-network/data-prep.html).
+With this release, the extension enables a drop-in solution for converting Core track API (trackAction & trackState) generated events into Edge Network events.
+This extension may be used to easily route existing track calls, that may have been implemented for Adobe Analytics, to Edge Network.
+The configured Data Collection datastream for the mobile application can define a mapping of the track event's `contextdata` to an XDM schema using [Data Prep for Data Collection](https://experienceleague.adobe.com/docs/platform-learn/data-collection/edge-network/data-prep.html) to route data to Adobe Analytics, Adobe Experience Platform, or to 3rd party vendors via server-side event forwarding.

 For an end-to-end guide on how to use the extension, see the [Edge Bridge tutorial](https://github.com/adobe/aepsdk-edgebridge-ios/blob/main/Documentation/tutorials/edge-bridge-tutorial.md).